pebreo/pebreo.github.io/midgame/part3-polyamory.md

 In my opinion, even if,poly/ENM cant reverse population collapse, it harms nobody and communication skills upgraded

+todo: remove guillotine

+todo: ppl make mistakes. divorce is ok. can peope make more than one romatic relstionship work? poly/enm ok too.

 todo: ought therr be less divorce?

 todo: ought there be less infidelity?